top of page

 Music production can definitely be considered a difficult skill to master.
 It is a pursuit that requires both a creative mind but also technical mind.
 It requires being able to analyse sounds and use technology but also to come up with musical ideas that capture emotions and ideas.

 That is unless you work collaboratively with someone whose skills compliment your weaknesses and vice versa.
-Maybe one person is more musically creative and the other is more technically minded and better with the mixing side.
+Maybe one person is more musically creative and the other is more technically minded and better with the mixing element of music production.

 Music production is hard because It requires understanding complex software (the DAW), music composition, music theory, arrangement, acoustics, psychoacoustics, mixing and mastering.
 This is just to name a few elements of the music production process.